Transient Absorption Spectroscopy of NbOI$_2$

-Recently ellipsometry and optical absorption measurements have revealed two strong excitonic resonances of NbOI$_2$ at 2.34~eV and 2.64~eV in the visible range, labeled as $P_1$ and $P_2$, respectively.\cite{np16644} Here we focus on the 2.34~eV resonance that originates from excitons formed by electrons and holes from the lowest conduction and highest valence bands, respectively. \cite{np16644} We first performed transient absorption spectroscopy measurements in reflection geometry (see Supporting Information).
-The NbOI$_2$ flake was photoexcited by a 3.02~eV pump pulse with a peak fluence of 12.8~$\upmu$J~cm$^{-2}$.
-To estimate the injected carrier density, we measured the reflectance (0.48) and transmittance (0.26) of the sample at this photon energy, which allowed us to deduce an absorption coefficient of $1.3 \times 10^6$~m$^{-1}$ using the sample thickness of 21 nm.
-By using Beer's law, we deduced the the peak injected areal carrier densities to be $2.63 \times 10^{13}$~cm$^{-2}$ and $2.56 \times 10^{13}$~cm$^{-2}$ in the first and last layers, respectively.
-The change in the sample’s absorption coefficient induced by these carriers (known as transient absorption) was detected by measuring the differential reflectance of a tunable probe pulse, defined as $ \Delta R / R_0 = (R - R_0)/ R_0$, where $R$ and $R_0$ are the reflectance of the pump-excited and unexcited NbOI$_2$ device, respectively.\cite{afm271604509}
+Here we focus on the transient absorption of the $P_1$ resonance.
+We first performed transient absorption spectroscopy measurements in reflection geometry (see Supporting Information).
+The NbOI$_2$ flake was photoexcited by a 3.02~eV pump pulse with a peak fluence of 13~$\upmu$J~cm$^{-2}$, which is expected to inject exciton by the $P_4$ transition [Figure \ref{fig:sample}(d)].
+To estimate the injected carrier density, we measured the reflectance (0.48) and transmittance (0.26) of the sample at this photon energy, which allowed us to deduce an absorption coefficient of $1.43 \times 10^5$~cm$^{-1}$ using the sample thickness of 21 nm.
+By using Beer's law, we deduced the peak injected areal carrier densities to be $1.7 \times 10^{11}$~cm$^{-2}$ at the first layer of the sample.
+The change in the sample’s absorption coefficient induced by these carriers (known as transient absorption) was detected by measuring the differential reflectance of a tunable probe pulse near the $P_1$ resonance, defined as $ \Delta R / R_0 = (R - R_0)/ R_0$, where $R$ and $R_0$ are the reflectance of the pump-excited and unexcited NbOI$_2$ device, respectively (Supporting Information).\cite{afm271604509}